By Nava Atlas | On | Comments (0)

 Betty Smith’s lasting legacy is A Tree Grows in Brooklyn

 It was during her Chapel Hill years that began working on her first novel.
 Originally titled They Lived in Brooklyn, the manuscript was rejected by a number of publishers before Harper and Brothers accepted it.
 It was released in 1943 released with the title A Tree Grows in Brooklyn.
 Even before its 1943 publication, Twentieth Century Fox snapped up film rights.
 What followed was nothing short of astounding success, quickly selling millions of copies and was translated into multiple languages.
 Betty Smith became a public figure.

-In 1945, Smith helped write the screenplay for the film version of A Tree Grows in Brooklyn, though it was somewhat altered and compressed from the book.
+In 1945, Smith helped write the screenplay for the film version of A Tree Grows in Brooklyn, though it was somewhat altered and compressed compared with the timeline of the book.
 She also assisted in the screen adaptation for Joy in the Morning.
 In 1951, she helped write and put together the musical version of A Tree Grows in Brooklyn.